 Nothing about my 38 years of life has been boring.
 However, for the majority of my adult life, I’ve been afflicted with depression.
 Those who know me say, how can a person who excels in just about everything she touches be depressed about anything?
 I think I may have always had this imbalance, but some life experiences exacerbated the speed bumps I’ve encountered.

-Counseling, pills, meditation, exercise, therapy and so much more… I ruined relationships, had family feuds, broken pride, lost friendships and I downright destroyed dreams.
+Counseling, pills, meditation, exercise, therapy and so much more… I ruined relationships, had family feuds, broken pride, lost friendships, and downright destroyed dreams.

 Is the outdoors therapy for mental health?

-Being a hunter has its own challenges with those who would, or used to call me friend.
-I wish I could explain that I am not a blood thirsty psychopathic killer.
-I do not hate wildlife.
-I do not waste our natural resources.
+Being a hunter has its own challenges with those who would, or used to, call me a friend.
+I wish I could explain that I am not a blood-thirsty, psychopathic killer; that I do not hate wildlife; and I do not waste our natural resources.

-It’s tiring to speak to people who don’t understand my joy for this way of life, but also downright exhausting when you feel you have to defend your integrity and character with others who are disconnected with the very reason our species has survived.
+It’s tiring to speak to people who don’t understand my joy for this way of life, but it is also downright exhausting when you feel you have to defend your integrity and character with others who are disconnected from the very reason our species has survived.

-And while I don’t have to justify my actions to anyone or receive permission from anyone, what I do is very public in both my current career and future aspirations.
-It’s constantly in my face – what other’s think and feel about my actions.
+While I don’t have to justify my actions to anyone or receive permission from anyone, what I do is very public in both my current career and future aspirations.
+It’s constantly in my face – what others think and feel about my actions.
 Most days, my “I don’t care what people think” attitude is genuine.
 Some days, it is forced.

-I hunt every chance I get and it isn’t always about connecting arrow or bullet with an animal, but about learning everything I can about an animal and their environment.
+I hunt every chance I get.
+It isn’t always about connecting an arrow or bullet with an animal, but about learning everything I can about an animal and its environment.
 To say I am a lover of animals is a huge understatement.
-I grew up with horses, sheep, chickens and rabbits, and today I have dogs, cats and a pet Eurasian Ringneck dove.
+I grew up with horses, sheep, chickens, and rabbits, and today I have dogs, cats, and a pet Eurasian Ringneck dove.

-So how does hunting and being outdoors help me cope?
+So how does being outdoors help me cope?